corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

 Rust wasn't initially planned to be a strong contender in the web development space.
 This has changed in recent years with the rise of frameworks like [Axum](https://axum.rs/) and [Loco](https://loco.rs/).
 Now, Rust is a viable option for building high-performance APIs and web applications.
-It is one key are the Rust team is investing in, and the ecosystem is maturing rapidly.
+It is one key area the Rust team is investing in, and the ecosystem is maturing rapidly.

 In combination with [sqlx](https://github.com/launchbadge/sqlx) for database access and [serde](https://serde.rs/) for serialization, Rust is a very effective choice for web backends.
 What surprises many Python developers is how similar it is to working with other web frameworks like Flask or FastAPI.